 Half an hour later, I checked the time.
 Besides, the sun was still out.
-Confused, I inquire from my Finnish host, who tells me that it is summer (it was cold) and the sun does not set until 10 pm.
+Confused, I inquired from my Finnish host, who told me that it was summer (it was freezing) and the sun does not set until 10 pm.

 Finland: different but same

 This was my first time travelling outside East Africa, and my first ever on a plane.